nishidh41/NeutralCitation/README.md

 - [ ] Identify various variables for Neutral Citation.
 - [ ] Identify sequence in which each varible should be used in proposed to be guidelines.
 - [ ] Provide exhaustve guideline for Indian Supreme Court, various High Courts and Tribunals.
+- [ ] Proposed Neutral Citation guidelines can be used to identify & fill metadata for digital forats of court judgements.

 ##[The advantages of the Neutral Citation](https://lexum.com/ccc-ccr/neutr/neutr.jur_en.html)
 >###For judges